Managing an Auto Insurance Policy (Expert Tips)

 As long as you have proper documentation, this transfer should be a fairly simple process.
 Transfer of insurance can be temporary or permanent, depending on the situation as well as your auto insurance policy.

 If your insurance policy extends protection to driving another car, this process won’t be necessary.
+Learn more here: can someone else get auto insurance for me.

 Here are the primary reasons for the transfer of insurance from one person to another in the US: